Pfeiffer Visiting Scholar Lecture Series

 - Lonnie R. Bristow, M.D., African-American former president of the American Medical Association.

-For more information regarding the Pfeiffer Lecture Series, please contact Mark Gutierrez, Assistant Director of the Center of Excellence in Diversity in Medical Education (COEDME).
+For more information regarding the Pfeiffer Lecture Series, please contact Mark Gutierrez, Assistant Director of the Office of Diversity in Medical Education (ODME).